psprogis/takeaway-task/README.md

 - components library requires time, at least 2-3 weeks to create all fragments/elements: dropdowns, inputs, more complex widget, etc. it can be our own solution, or we can use some popular library, e.g. [Page Fragments](https://github.com/Xotabu4/protractor-element-extend) as a quick fix I created only high level classes, it should be fixed in the future.
-- scenario: the whole scenario is pretty big and should be splitted into small tests for each page
+- scenario: the whole scenario is pretty big and should be splitted into small tests for each page.
+Case1 and case2 looks identical.
 - test structure:
 - reporting:
 - multibrowser support:
   - in the current task I tried multiCapabilities in protractor config + local browsers, the easies way
   - but in the real production testing selenoid should be used
   - or if we have some money - moon
   - or we can waste tones of money and use browser stack and similar solutions
+- jsdocs
+- since it is non-angular site some additional waitFor call required

 ## Preconditions/Environment